 Want to walk from museum to museum?
 You're in luck!
 From the Madison Children’s Museum, to the Madison Museum of Contemporary Art, to the Chazen Museum of Art and the Wisconsin Veterans Museum, our downtown museums offer something for all ages and tastes.
 With several offering free or low-cost admission, these are perfect places to spend an afternoon.

-Note: The Wisconsin Historical Museum is closed for renovations.
-The museum will reopen as a completely reimagined space in 2026.
+Pro tip: The Wisconsin Historical Museum is closed for renovations.
+The museum will reopen as a completely reimagined space in 2027.
 Learn more about the project here.

 Keep an eye on our events calendar for a full lineup of live music.